Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory

 2cm

 2cm

 {\bf Abstract:} We derive the complete set of off-shell nilpotent and absolutely anticommuting Becchi-Rouet-Stora-Tyutin (BRST), anti-BRST and (anti-)co-BRST symmetry transformations for {\it all} the fields of the modified version of two (1+1)-dimensional (2D) Proca theory by exploiting the ``augmented" superfield formalism where the (dual-)horizontality conditions and (dual-)gauge-invariant restrictions are exploited {\it together}.
-We capture the (anti-)BRST and (anti-)co-BRST invariance of the Lagrangian density in the language of superfield formalism.
+We capture the (anti-)BRST and (anti-)co-BRST invariance of the Lagrangian density in the language of superfield approach.
 We also express the nilpotency and absolute anticommutativity of the (anti-)BRST and (anti-)co-BRST charges within the framework of augmented superfield formalism.
 This exercise leads to some {\it novel} observations which have, hitherto, not been pointed out in the literature within the framework of superfield approach to BRST formalism.
-For the sake of completeness, we also mention, very briefly, a unique bosonic symmetry, the ghost-scale symmetry and discrete symmetries of the theory and show that the algebra of conserved charges captures the cohomological aspects of differential geometry.
-Thus, our present modified 2D Proca theory is a model for the Hodge Theory.\\
+For the sake of completeness, we also mention, very briefly, a unique bosonic symmetry, the ghost-scale symmetry and discrete symmetries of the theory and show that the algebra of conserved charges provides a physical realization of the Hodge algebra (satisfied by the de Rham cohomological operators of differential geometry).

 0.8cm